NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Divine Intercessions/Cayden Cailean - Minor Boon.md

-**Minor Boon** Cayden Cailean helps you recover from nights of carousing.
+Cayden Cailean helps you recover from nights of carousing.

 While you still get drunk and otherwise experience the effects of alcohol normally, you are never hung over the next morning.